Dropping Standardized Testing for Admissions Trades Off Information and Access: Intuition: The role of differential informativeness

 \end{restatable}

-As \Cref{eq:skill_estimate} shows, when the school estimates the skill level $\tilde q (\thetaset, g)$ of an individual and knows the skill and feature noise distributions, it perfectly cancels out the mean bias terms $\mu_{gk}$ such that they do not affect estimation.\footnote{\citep{berkeleyreport}: ``test scores are considered in the context of comprehensive review, which in effect re-scales the scores to help mitigate between-group differences.''} {The school also re-weights each feature $\theta_k$ proportionately to the relative informativeness of this feature for group $g$: the less informative a feature is for a group (smaller \textit{precision} $\sigma_{gk}^{-2}$), the less it contributes to estimates.
-Thus, due to informational differences in $\sigma_{gk}^{-2}$ across groups, two students from different social groups with the same features $\thetaset$ are evaluated differently.
+As \Cref{eq:skill_estimate} shows,\footnote{Note that \Cref{eq:skill_estimate} is a direct generalization of \cite{phelps1972statistical} from a single to $K$ features.} when the school estimates the skill level $\tilde q (\thetaset, g)$ of an individual and knows the skill and feature noise distributions, it perfectly cancels out the mean bias terms $\mu_{gk}$ such that they do not affect estimation.\footnote{\cite{berkeleyreport}: ``test scores are considered in the context of comprehensive review, which in effect re-scales the scores to help mitigate between-group differences.''} {The school also re-weights each feature $\theta_k$ proportionately to the relative informativeness of this feature for group $g$: the less informative a feature is for a group (smaller \textit{precision} $\sigma_{gk}^{-2}$), the less it contributes to estimates.
+Thus, due to differences in $\sigma_{gk}^{-2}$ across groups, two students from different social groups with the same features $\thetaset$ are evaluated differently.
 However, even in this idealized scenario, the school cannot fully correct for the variance terms $\sigma^2_{gk}$; two students with same skill $q$ but in different groups have different skill estimates in expectation.}

 These individual estimation effects accumulate at the group level (\Cref{eq:estimate_distribution_group}) {and drive our results on disparities}.
 The school {knows} that $q \sim \mathcal{N}(\mu,\sigma^2)$ is identically distributed across social groups.
-However, as illustrated in Figure~\ref{fig:normals_intuition}, the distribution of its skill estimates ${\tilde q \mid g, P_{S}}$ for each group can differ across groups.
+However, as illustrated in Figure~\ref{fig:normals_intuition}, the distribution of its skill estimates ${\tilde q \mid g, P_{S}}$ can differ across groups.
 For each group, the skill estimates are regularized toward the mean skill level $\mu$.
 The regularization strength depends on the total precision $\sum_{{k\in S}} \sigma_{gk}^{-2}$: the larger the total precision for a group is (or the more informative its features are), the higher the variance in the estimated skills for that group is.
 In Figure~\ref{fig:normals_intuition}, group $A$ has larger total precision and for any value $\bar q>\mu$, there is a larger mass of students from group $A$ than $B$ with estimated skill higher than $\bar q$.
-When a college with capacity $C< \frac12$ admits students with the highest skill estimates, more students in group $A$ are admitted.
+Thus a school with capacity $C<\frac{1}{2}$ admits more students from group $A$.